haflachrisso/OfficeController/README.md

 Used to cycle through different screens, by touch.

 ### Sound Graph Screen
-Shows the last 100 measurements of sound level on a graph.//In progress
+Shows the last 100 measurements of sound level on a graph and the average soundlevel.

 ### Temperature Graph Screen
-Shows the last 100 measurements of the temperature on a graph.//In progress
+Shows the last 100 measurements of the temperature on a graph and the average temperature.